-Action Level of Public Participation Relative Expense 1.
-Create a webpage and subscribe-able bulletins to keep residents updated and engaged in the project, progress, and opportunities for involvement.
+Action Level of Public Participation Relative Expense RSTC Role Staff Role Council Role 1. and subscribe-able bulletins to keep residents updated and engaged in the project, progress, and opportunities for involvement.
 Inform Ideas: The website can be adapted based on feedback from users \$ 2.
 Draft a Resilient Saanich framework skeleton of existing policies, etc. Conduct a gap analysis.
 Identify options for filling gaps using the Green Bylaws Toolkit and other references.
 Inform Ideas: Publish summary for information and review \$ 3.
-Collate and analyze examples of, and guides for, municipal-scale biodiversity conservation strategies and stewardship programs for applicable models and lessons for Saanich.
-Inform Ideas: Publish summary for information and review \$ 4.
-Summarize international, national, provincial, regional, and municipal targets for biological conservation.
-Inform Ideas: Publish summary for information and review \$ 5.
-Publish the 4 th edition of the ESA Atlas.
-Inform Ideas: Our Backyard, email, website \$ 6. • • Establish the Technical Committee and, with staff: further refine the scope for the Environmental Policy Framework and data collection develop an evaluation matrix for the selection of policy tools propose the project objectives Ideas: Advertising, social media Inform Ideas: update project website \$ 7.
-Gain public feedback on the proposed project goals and objectives.
-Involve Ideas: Open houses, pop-up events, feedback forms \$\$ 8.
-Hire a temporary GIS staff person.
-Inform Ideas: update project website Separate Funding
+Collate and analyze examples of, and guides for, municipalscale biodiversity conservation Inform Ideas: Publish summary for information and review \$

+4. strategies and stewardship programs for applicable models and lessons for Saanich.
+Inform \$ international, national, provincial, regional, and municipal targets for biological conservation.
+Ideas: Publish summary for information and review Publish the 4 th edition of the ESA Atlas.
+Inform Ideas: Our Backyard, email, website \$ 6.
+Establish the Technical Committee and, with staff: Ideas: Advertising, social media \$ Draft Environmental Policy Framework outline.
+Facilitate public engagement; report to Council.
+Approve in principle Consider recommendations with the Milestone 1 a) propose the project objectives Draft an outline for the Environmental Policy Framework, including a vision, guiding principles, goals & objectives and a thematic structure.
+Inform Ideas: update project website Support RSTC orientation & provide feedback on drafts. progress report. • b) develop an evaluation matrix for the selection of policy tools Develop draft criterion to guide development of the Environmental Policy Framework and the selection of Inform Ideas: update project website Develop the first draft the Policy Evaluation Tool (formerly 'Evaluation Matrix').
+Ensure principles/ evaluation framework apply to future strategies/plans as adopted by Council.
+Approve in principle Consider recommendations with the Milestone 1 progress report